dappblock/nextjs-ic-starter/README.md

 ## Project Structure

 Internet Computer has the concept of [Canister](https://sdk.dfinity.org/docs/developers-guide/concepts/canisters-code.html) which is a computation unit.
-This project has 2 canisters:
+This project has 3 canisters:

 - hello (backend)
+- image (backend)
 - hello_assets (frontend)

 Canister configuration are stored in dfx.json.

 ### Backend

-Backend code is inside /src/hello/main.mo writting in [Motoko language](https://sdk.dfinity.org/docs/language-guide/motoko.html).
+Backend code is inside /backend/ written in [Motoko language](https://sdk.dfinity.org/docs/language-guide/motoko.html).
 Motoko is a type-safe language with modern language features like async/await and actor build-in.
 It also has [Orthogonal persistence](https://sdk.dfinity.org/docs/language-guide/motoko.html) which I find it very interesting.

+Image canister is introduced from release v0.2.0.
+It makese use of orthogonal persistence through stable variable and provides functions for create, delete and get image.
+See /backend/service/Image.mo.

+### Frontend

 Frontend code follows Next.js folder convention with /pages storing all React code, /public storing static files including images.
-This project uses CSS modules for styling which is stored in /styles.
+This project uses CSS modules for styling which is stored in /ui/styles.
+React Components are stored in /ui/components

-### Frontend

-Frontend code is inside /pages/index.js where the magic happens.
+Entry page code is inside /pages/index.js where the magic starts.
 With the generated code inside /.dfx, frontend can use RPC style call to server side actor and its functions without worrying about HTTP request and response parsing.

 Starting with DFX 0.8.0, we start using the DFX generated front end code locateing in .dfx/local/canisters/hello/index.js and adapt it to work with Next.js.
 The adapted code is in ui/declaration/hello/index.js .

 We use a service locator pattern through actor-locator.js that will handle the dfx agent host using env var NEXT_PUBLIC_IC_HOST.